phodal/growth-ionic/README.md

-﻿# Growth —— Be Awesome Developer
+﻿Growth —— Be Awesome Developer
+---

 **Android**: